 Jawad is an alumnus of the Swedish Institute and Institut Fur Auslandsbeziehunge, Germany.
 He was awarded a scholarship at the UCLA School of Theater, Film, and Television in 2016.
 Jawad is also the Festival Director of Asia Peace Film Festival and jury member of the Jaipur Library Academy Awards, India.

 He has worked on a number of socially and culturally sensitive film projects involving the themes of human rights and social injustice besides arts and culture.
-He has also directed telefilms, TV series, and several TV commercials.
+He has also directed Telefilms, TV series, and several digital campaigns.

 Other than filmmaking, Jawad serves as an advisory board member of a not-for-profit organization “Forum for Dignity Initiatives,” which helps protect the rights of sexual and gender minorities in Pakistan.

 Pakistani folk artists talk about their struggle to keep a fading art form alive while reminding the world what they are about to lose.

 K-2 & The Invisible Footmen (2015)

 This award winning film documents the unsung efforts of the indigenous porters who have long facilitated the ascent of K2, Earth’s second-highest mountain.

 Nabz- The Lifeline (2012)